Ninos97/ninous.dev/content/posts/Case-Study.md

 draft: false
 title: 'Detecting Internal Domain Collision with MDE'
 ---
 A recent project involved onboarding a new client to Microsoft Sentinel.
 Their tenant and workspace were already configured, along with Defender XDR.
-My job was to reduce alert fatigue by fine-tuning analytics rules, whitelisting noise (after validating it wasn’t malicious), and creating new rules for coverage gaps.
+My job was to reduce alert fatigue by fine-tuning analytics rules, whitelisting noise (after validating it wasn't malicious), and creating new rules for coverage gaps.

 The client had over **1,500 Sentinel incidents** and **900 Defender XDR incidents** in just 90 days, that's over **2,400 total**.
-That’s overwhelming for any SOC and guaranteed SLA breaches.
+That's overwhelming for any SOC and guaranteed SLA breaches.

 ---